 Employee absences are inevitable.
 People will get sick, people will have dentist appointments, and people will have to take time off work to deal with issues at home.
 The employee who never misses a single day’s work throughout their entire career just doesn’t exist.
 People will miss work from time to time.
 It just happens.

-But with an absence management policy, you can minimise the impact that unplanned absences have on your company.
+But with a policy on absence, you can minimise the impact that unplanned absences have on your company.
 You might even be able to greatly reduce instances of unplanned absences while helping all of your employees to find genuine fulfilment in their roles.

 Well, what sort of business doesn’t want fewer unplanned absences and more satisfied employees?